brain-bzh/efficient-deep-learning/lab1.md

 ```

-The backbone can be used to generate feature vectors, which will serve as input to a classifier (e.g. last fully connected layer) to perform classification on MINICIFAR.
+The backbone can be used to generate feature vectors, which will serve as input to a classifier (e.g. last fully connected layer) to perform classification on CIFAR10.
 One way to do this is presented in [this tutorial](https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html#convnet-as-fixed-feature-extractor), but you can also easily find other ones.
 For instance, after having trained only the classifier (transfer learning) you may want to **fine-tune for a few epochs the whole model** to improve performances.

 ---